• Skip to primary navigation

 bowl of lamb mince with flatbread and salad

-This Middle Eastern Lamb Mince Flatbread is proof that it doesn't take a lot of time or effort to produce a delicious meal that is packed with flavour and texture.
+This Middle Eastern Lamb Mince Flatbread is proof that it doesn't take a lot of time or effort to produce a delicious meal that is packed with flavor and texture.
 This is a scrumptious, healthy one-pan meal that you can easily pull together in 30 minutes.
-Warm lamb mince seasoned with middle eastern spices is mixed with fragrant fresh herbs, juicy pomegranate jewels and crunchy pine nuts.
+Warm lamb mince seasoned with Middle Eastern spices is mixed with fragrant fresh herbs, juicy pomegranate jewels and crunchy pine nuts.
 This is served with warm flatbreads and a fresh crunchy green salad that contrasts the richness of the lamb.

 lamb mince flatbread with salad bowl in the background